Tottori Sand Dunes 鳥取砂丘

 Located a short distance from the center of Tottori City on the Sea of Japan coast, the massive Tottori Sand Dunes attract more than two million visitors every year.
-The dunes are a really impressive site, and a good starting point for exploring this relatively undiscovered prefecture.
+The dunes are an impressive site, and a good starting point for exploring this relatively undiscovered prefecture.

 The sand dunes are a 20-minute bus ride from Tottori Station.